Current Team Members:

 January 2022 – Present

 Native of China, new permanent resident of Canada and citizen of the world, Charles’s education and career life spans far and wide.
-He has a junior diploma in Elementary Education, diploma in Music Education, master in Educational Leadership (Australia), post-graduate certificates in Journalism – New Media, Advanced TV & Film (Canada).
-Charles started his career as a Chinese language teacher, soon transitioned to a live TV & radio host (the pioneer in his city), then to editor and director of a provincial radio station.
+He has a junior diploma in Elementary Education, diploma in Music Education, Masters in Educational Leadership (Australia), and a post-graduate certificates in Journalism – New Media, Advanced TV, & Film (Canada).
+Charles started his career as a Chinese language teacher, transitioned to a live TV & radio host (the pioneer in his city), then to being editor and director of a provincial radio station in China.
 He is the recipient of over 40 top national and provincial arts and media awards in China.
 Since 2014, he has been actively engaged in the Canadian higher education sector in both learning and teaching roles.
 His remarkable storytelling capacity made him the keynote speaker at 2018 TIFF Sheridan.
-He is also an invaluable contributor to the Greater Toronto Area and Greater Moncton Area, utilizing his superior leadership, event planning and multimedia production skills to serve his immediate community by delivering numerous large-scale art and cultural events.
-Charles is a classical pianist and music educator in his after-work hours.
-Currently, he is teaching Photography Media Arts at McKenzie College in Moncton, and a PhD student in education at University of New Brunswick.
+He was also an invaluable contributor to the Greater Toronto Area and Greater Moncton Area, utilizing his leadership, event planning and multimedia production skills to serve his community by delivering numerous large-scale art and cultural events.
+Charles is also a classical pianist and music educator in his spare time.
+He has taught Photography Media Arts at McKenzie College in Moncton.
 Charles brings to the POH team a wide spectrum of knowledge and skills, particularly in the field of social media marketing, video and graph production and presentation, and storytelling capacities.

 Dora Szemok (She/They)